 Marketing, which is the art of creating awareness for your brand and converting that into product sales.

-Many fashion brands start out by marketing by advertising on social media, sending out press releases or organising pop up events.
+Many fashion brands start out by advertising on social media, sending out press releases or organising pop up events.
 These are a few ways to do it & there is no hard and fast rule in the way a brand should market itself.
 Marketing is very much a creative exercise as is designing.

 When you’ve built a network of customers, ensure you keep them constantly engaged via social media and newsletters.
 Always keep updated on your promotional methods to stay relevant to the market’s needs at all times.